-VI.F.5.a) Moonlighting must not interfere with the ability of the resident to achieve the goals and objectives of the educational program, and must not interfere with the resident's fitness for work nor compromise patient safety.
+Background and Intent: Exceptions may be granted for specific rotations if the program can justify the increase based on criteria specified by the Review Committee.
+Review Committees may opt not to permit exceptions.
+The underlying philosophy for this to achieve the goals and objectives of the educational program, and must not interfere with the resident's fitness for work nor compromise patient safety.
 (Core)